Cyprus slashes spending in first post-bailout budget

 His party, in power until elections last February, has openly advocated ditching the euro.
 Cyprus adopted the common currency in 2008.

-Most of the 10 billion euros in aid is being used to service debt and plug deficits, with 1.5 billion euros channeled toward recapitalizing Co-Ops, which are small lenders. ($1 = 0.7316 euros)
+Most of the 10 billion euros in aid is being used to service debt and plug deficits, with 1.5 billion euros channelled toward recapitalising Co-Ops, which are small lenders.